daveohua/daveohua/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub profile!
-My name's David and I'm currently an apprentice software engineer at [Balyasny](https://bamfunds.com) (TBC in July 2026).
+My name's David and I'm currently an apprentice software engineer at [Balyasny](https://bamfunds.com) (TBC July 2026).

 My language skills are mostly in Python and React/TypeScript, with some exposure to Rust and C#/Java.
 I've worked quite a bit with Kubernetes and Docker.
 As a hobbyist, I'm interested in functional programming and the social aspects of computing.